mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * Compute the participant's leaf key pair by combining the init key in the UserInitKey with the prior epoch's update key pair
-* Use the frontiers in the GroupPreKey of the Handshake message to add its keys to the trees
+* Use the frontiers in the GroupInitKey of the Handshake message to add its keys to the trees

 An existing participant receiving a GroupAdd message first verifies